 You can get your food and drink absolutely nailed, but it’s all meaningless if you haven’t had a decent night’s rest before your ride.
 Sleep repairs your body, refreshes your brain and will help you to go for longer before your body gives up.

 Good sleep isn’t just about switching the light off and closing your eyes either.
 Avoid eating any difficult to digest or carb-heavy foods just before drifting off, and definitely don’t drink any caffeine.
 If you’re stressed or over-thinking the race you’re doing in the morning, then there’s nothing wrong with a glass of wine or beer to help you relax, but a warm, milky drink is a better option.

 Getting the right level of cycling nutrition may seem like it’s all about following strict schedules and using certain products at certain times, but realistically cycling nutrition varies massively from person to person.
-Trial and error is often a good starting point for cyclists who want to bring more supplements into their training sessions, as certain body types will react differently to different cycling supplements.
+Trial and error is often a good starting point for cyclists who want to bring more supplements into their training sessions, as certain body types will react differently to different types and brands.

-Don’t forget to check out our full range of cycling nutrition too, with plenty of functions, flavours and types to choose from.
+Don’t forget to check out our full range of cycling nutrition products too, where there are plenty of functions, flavours and types to choose from.